Participer au site avec un Tip

 Given a function of one variable and a possible bracket, return

-the local minimum of the function isolated to a fractional precision
+a local minimizer of the function isolated to a fractional precision

 of tol.